-For the same reason, we need any contingency plan for any organisation.
+For the same reason that we need any contingency plan for any organisation.
 To ensure everything can run as smoothly as possible in the event of an emergency/unexpected event.
-This past year has certainly taught us that life can be unpredictable and that we need a flexible proactive approach to life, including our work life.
+The past few years have certainly taught us that life can be unpredictable and that we need a flexible proactive approach to life, including our work life.
 Many of you had to walk out of your school office in March 2020 and not return to it for many months, yet, you still had to offer the same levels of support to your leadership and school teams working from your kitchen (whilst homeschooling/dog barking/baby crying)!

 Having a contingency plan makes it more likely that your school will bounce back from an emergency situation.
 One of the additional benefits is that it prevents people from panicking or responding erratically in times of stress.
 Making decisions in a high-stress situation often leads to oversights.
 Whilst the big stress days for Data Managers are around the Results Days in the summer it is equally worth planning for the general academic year.

-With that in mind, here is a four-step process you can use to prepare a contingency plan for your role.
+With that in mind, here is a four-step process you can use to prepare a contingency plan for school.

-You’ll need to identify which potential areas in your school could cause problems but here are some possibilities to consider:
+You’ll need to identify which potential areas in your school could cause problems.
+Here are some possibilities to consider:

 - Only one member of staff is trained to carry out key tasks